 It is up to each party to decide whether trade in units originating in the Kyoto Protocol may be conducted by anyone other than the party itself.
 In Sweden, it is allowed for anyone to trade with these units.
 Learn more about account types to better understand which accounts can and cannot be used to hold units originating from the Kyoto Protocol.

-Under the Paris Agreement, the countries of the world have committed themselves to reducing their greenhouse gas emissions.
+Under the Paris Agreement, participating countries have committed themselves to reducing their greenhouse gas emissions.
 The tools (mechanisms) of the Paris Agreement for cooperation between countries and trade in emission reductions are governed by Article 6 of the Agreement.